kubernetes/enhancements/keps/sig-storage/20191012-storagepool-advplacement.md

 #### CSI changes

-* Add a “StoragePoolSelector map[string]string” field in CreateVolumeRequest.
 * Add a ControllerListStoragePools RPC that lists storage pools for CSI drivers that support LIST_STORAGE_POOLS controller capability.

 #### New external controller for StoragePool